ChiomaGrace/CodingDojo/IntrotoWebDevelopment/JavaScript/playingWithObjects/README.md

 # Playing with Objects
 Imagine that you are given an array of objects.
-For example,\
+For example:\
 var users = [{name: "Michael", age:37}, {name: "John", age:30}, {name: "David", age:27}];\
 1. How would you print/log John's age?
 2. How would you print/log the name of the first object?